ivega16/Challenge2-Portfolio/README.md

 ## Description

-My motivation was to refactor the web page so that it uses more concise semantics.
-I built this project because it represent what a jr. web developer would be introduced to when starting.
-This problem solves cryptic code, which can be understood by few.
-I learned how to consolidate different aspects involving HTML and CSS for readability and clarity.
+My motivation was to create a personal webpage that could host my portfolio.
+I built this project because I wanted to find a way to put my work on display in a creative way.
+This problem solves a scattered portfolio; the webpage consolidates my projects and makes them more accessible.
+I learned how to create an aplication using HTML and CSS.

 ## Table of Contents (Optional)